-Cliftons provides this selection of Truro’s restaurants and pubs, which cater to almost every palate.
-Please mention our name if you patronize any of these suggestions of places to eat.
+Cliftons provides this selection of Truro’s restaurants and pubs which cater to suit all food preferences.
+Please mention our name if you patronize any of these places to eat.

 Set on Mitchell Hill, a short route from our Guesthouse (through Agar Road), in a quiet historical quarter, The Rising Sun is the hub of the local community and a destination for visitors to the county.